|

 - Try to be backwards compatible by executing a single shell per command and

-by executing the commands to make the sources of a dependency line in
+by making the sources of a dependency line in sequence.

 -C